Loans Mortgages

 The costs of flipping a house

 The costs of a flip can vary, as there are several components that make up the total amount you will pay on a project.
-These costs can include:
+Buying a house can be pricey enough, but adding all the other aspects to renovate and sell means you really need to do your homework.
+Your costs can include:

 • Purchase price and closing costs (property acquisition)

-• Cost for renovating the house (material and labor costs)
+• Cost for home renovations (material and labor costs)

 • Carrying costs (interest on financing and financing fees)